 Local and visiting survivors are honored in the Waikiki Holiday Parade.
 Most survivors ride in convertible cars ahead of their host band.
 It will truly touch your heart to watch as the crowds rise to their feet with applause and salutes for each passing survivor and veteran!

 For every band that participates in the Waikiki Holiday Parade, a donation is made to the USS Arizona Memorial, helping preserve Pearl Harbor history.
-By 2011, the Waikiki Holiday Parade projects to have donated over $30,000.
+The Waikiki Holiday Parade has donated over $30,000 to the USS Arizona Memorial.

 Fundraising programs allow teachers to combine curriculum and community service with student participation and creativity.
 If you are interested in additional ways to fundraise for Pearl Harbor and get your entire community involved, please contact us.